ytechie/msdevshow/src/render/2016/10/your-mouse-is-stealing-your-time-with-jeremy-foster/index.html.md

 audioUrl: http://traffic.libsyn.com/msdevshow/msdevshow_0125.mp3
 ---

+Join us for the [MS Dev Show Meetup at the MVP Summit](http://msdevshow.com/meetup-at-mvp-summit-2016/)!

 ### News

  - [Windows 10 will soon run Edge in a virtual machine to keep you safe](http://arstechnica.com/information-technology/2016/09/windows-10-will-soon-run-edge-in-a-virtual-machine-to-keep-you-safe/)